Choosing the right chicken waterer for your flock can save you a lot of time and work.

 The ideal waterer will keep the water clean and fresh.

-It should not leak and will be easy to clean and refill.
+It should not leak and should be easy to clean and refill.

 Buying the best you can afford usually pays you back.
-The cheaper items in general break easily and can be frustrating to deal with.
+In general, the cheaper items can break easily and be frustrating to deal with.

 This article will give you the basics of chicken waterers and how to choose what is appropriate for your flock.